 - Calendar processing for every Surface Hub device account.

 - Custom auto replies to scheduling requests.

-- If the default ActiveSync mailbox policy has already been modified by someone else or another process, you will likely have to create and assign a new ActiveSync mailbox policy
+- If the default ActiveSync mailbox policy has already been modified by someone else or by another process, you will likely have to create and assign a new ActiveSync mailbox policy.

 Create account using Microsoft 365 admin center